karino2/MFG/docs/en/Reference/Type.md

 ### splat Operator for Tuples

-You can use what is called the splat operator `*` in square brackets and in the parences of function calls.
+You can use what is called the splat operator `*` in square brackets and in the parenthesis of function calls.
 This behaves as if you wrote down each element of tuple under splat operator.

 For example: